 - Sea Scallops freeze better than most seafood.
 Simply place scallops in a plastic container and top with milk before freezing.

-- Though they may be large, sea scallops still cook quickly, so keep a close eye on them.
-Recipes often suggest cutting them in half across the grain before cooking, but the large size makes sea scallops a natural for the grill.
+- Recipes often suggest cutting large scallops in half across the grain before cooking, but the large size makes sea scallops a natural for the grill.

 Serving Suggestions: 1 lb. would be an appetizer serving four or as a main course for two.